gqqnbig/ml-diff/README.md

 Note: conda doesn't have tf 2.3 on Linux, see https://anaconda.org/anaconda/tensorflow-gpu.

+yes:
-yes: only one identifier is changed
+- only one identifier is changed

+no:
-no: multiple identifier renaming;
+- multiple identifier renaming
+- Package changes, ie. Move class A to package b.

 Ignored cases: